-Musician Plays Sax and Duets With an Echo Created by a Natural Gas Pipeline
+Musician Plays Saxophone Duets With a Natural Gas Pipeline Echo

-His lovely description roughly translates to, "This sound on the tube, in this loneliness always gives me the feeling: Hey, you're not alone there!
+"This sound on the tube, in this loneliness, always gives me the feeling: Hey, you're not alone there!
 Sometimes I just can't stop playing.
 The nice thing is, when it gets cool in the evening, I sit down in the pipeline heated up during the day and enjoy the sunset playing the saxophone."